User guide

 "Dropbox sync stopped working"

-- Open Settings → Cloud sync.
+- Open Settings → Sync.

 - Click Disconnect Dropbox, then Connect Dropbox again.
 This refreshes the OAuth token.